dayonoliveira/Algebra-and-Geometry/README.md

 2. Then, in the setup function, use the `createCanvas()` function to create a canvas on the page passing the width and height as parameters, respectively.
 A third parameter can also be set, which is WEBGL for 3D figures.
 3. Still in the setup function, if you want to modify the frame rate, use the `frameRate()` function passing as parameter the amount of frames you want.
 4. Now in the draw function, change the background color using the `backgroud()` function passing as parameter the color you want.
+5. Now that you have the entire structure ready, you can create the geometric shapes any way you like.

+The main.js file also supports object creation from the P5JS library.

 >Note: By default, the code comes with a canvas and frame rate set and also with p5.EasyCam initialized.